 We further investigated the relationship between eczema and wheeze in the first 3 years of life as index conditions with subsequent persistence, or development of different comorbidity patterns, to pre-school, mid-school and adolescence using multivariable logistic regression analyses of joint data at harmonised time-points (early life: 0-3 years; pre-school: 4-5 years; mid-childhood: 8-10 years; adolescence: 14-18 years).
 Early-life eczema only was associated with an increased risk of all profiles containing eczema through to adolescence (Table 2); the risk of eczema persistence as a single disease decreased significantly with increasing age, but there was no change in the magnitude of risk for co-morbid E+W or E+W+R. Early-life wheeze only was associated with persistence of wheeze, and a 3-fold increase in W+E and W+R at pre-school age, with no consistent comorbidity associations thereafter.
 Finally, E+W in the first 3 years was associated with substantially higher risk of all comorbidity patterns throughout childhood, with ~18-fold increase in E+W+R multimorbidity and ~14-21.5-fold higher risk of the persistence of W+E throughout childhood.
 In all three time-periods, early E+W increased the risk of all conditions more than single index diseases.

 We found no significant associations between FLG mutations or rs7216389 with persistence of eczema or wheeze as single conditions.
 However, both were associated with the development of E+W+R multimorbidity.
-In all 3 models, FLG mutations were associated with a 2- to 3-fold higher risk of E+W+R, and RRRs for rs7216389 were smaller (1.4-1.7). rs7216389, but not FLG, was associated with W+R from mid-childhood.
+In all 3 models, FLG mutations were associated with a 2- to 3-fold higher risk of E+W+R, and RRRs for rs7216389 were smaller (1.4-1.7). rs7216389, but not FLG, was associated with W+R from mid-childhood (Table 2).
 We tested for an interaction effect of FLG*rs7216389, however, this was not significant.

 Dynamics of change over time: Latent Markov modelling